tableau/connector-plugin-sdk/docs/mcd.md

 # How to Use Connection Dialog v2

-To use Connection Dialog v2, in the manifest replace `<connection-dialog>` with `<connection-fields>`, described below.
+To use Connection Dialog v2, in the manifest replace `<connection-dialog>` with `<connection-fields>`, shown in the following example.
 The connector will fail to load if both elements appear in the manifest.

-If you wish to modify metadata hierarchy behavior you can add to the manifest a `<connection-metadata>` element, which is also described below.
+If you want to modify metadata hierarchy behavior you can add to the manifest a `<connection-metadata>` element, which is also shown in the following example.

 ```xml
   manifest.xml